vivianchengg/unsw-meme/README.md

 Now complete!

 ## 6. Iteration 4: Extending Functionality
-In iteration 4, you'll be working alone to implement a couple extended functionalities and bonus features of your choice!
+In iteration 4, you'll be working alone to implement:
+* 2 additional functionalities (in the same format as iteration 3)
+* Bonus features of your choice!

 Your tutor is not required to provide any assistance with the bonus features section, as it's intended for high-achieving students.

 A brief explanation of your additions must be written in a file <code>extra.md</code> that you need to add to your repo.

+You will only be style-marked on these additional features (from section 6.2.4) and your custom bonus features in iteration 4, despite using the same repository as the rest of your group.
+For instructions on how to fork your own version of this repo, see section 6.1.

+If you wish to write bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.

 Here are some suggestions for extra features.